swisshacks/postfinance/README.md

 * Ramona Koksa (Jury Main Member 1)
 * Kevin Rauner (Jury Member 2)
 * Timur and Roman - Friday/ Saturday

+## Prize:
+* Giveaway bags
+* An invitation to Defdays at PostFinance in December to present